Appendix F: Maryland Higher Education Commission

-- Satisfied the admission criteria of that receiving public institution as a high school senior; and
+- Satisfied the same admission criteria as a native student at the receiving public institution; and

 - Subject to Subsection B of this regulation, a student attending a public institution who did not satisfy the admission criteria of a receiving public institution as a high school senior, but who has earned sufficient credits at a public institution to be classified by the receiving public institution as a sophomore, shall meet the stated admission criteria developed and published by the receiving public institution for transfer.

 - If the number of students seeking admission exceeds the number that can be accommodated at a receiving public institution, admission decisions shall be: